BetaHuhn/qrgen/README.md

 This repo contains the source code for the [qrgen.cc](https://qrgen.cc) QR-Code generator/url-shortener.
 Just add qrgen.cc/ infront of a url and get a QR-Code aswell as a short url.
 Alternatively you can visit [qrgen.cc](https://qrgen.cc) and create them manually.
 The website is build with a Node.js/Express backend and a vue.js frontend.
 The built vue.js files are hosted by the express server.

+## Note
+There is also a Chrome/Firefox extension available.
+It lets you create a QR-Code/short URL by simply pressing the icon in your browser, or even with a keyboard shortcut.
+More info [here](https://github.com/BetaHuhn/qrgen-extension)

 ## Installation

 Download the repo: